Matrix-product-state-based band-Lanczos solver for quantum cluster approaches: Results and discussion

 This ansatz has a stationary point at $q_0=1$, resembling the expected asymptotic behavior of the magnetization when scaling the number of cluster sites to the thermodynamic limit.
-The extrapolated value of the magnetization is $m_\infty = 0.607 \pm 0.009$, which is shown in~\cref{fig:FS_scaling} as blue dashed line and the shaded area indicates the $1\sigma$ confidence interval of the extrapolation.
-Note that this value agrees with the AFQMC\hyp result $m^\mathrm{QMC}_\infty = 0.5982$ within the confidence interval and the deviation is only about $1.5\%$.
-We therefore find that with the cluster sizes accessible via the~\gls{VCA}+\gls{MPS} ansatz, it is possible to estimate values for local observables in the thermodynamic limit to a very high precision, even without exploring all possible variational parameters within VCA.
+We extrapolate the data with (without) the last linear extrapolation ($q_0=0.8125$, green dashed line) and obtain the results shown in \cref{fig:FS_scaling} as horizontal green (blue) dashed line.
+The corresponding $1\sigma$ confidence interval of the extrapolation is indicated by the shaded area.
+When including the $q_0=0.8125$ extrapolation, the extrapolated value $m_{\infty}=0.602\pm0.008$ agrees with the \gls{AFQMC} result $m^\mathrm{QMC}_\infty = 0.5982$ within the confidence interval.
+A more conservative estimation of the extrapolation error can be obtained by taking the value $\langle m\rangle\vert_{\chi^{\mathrm{max}}=\mathrm{max}}$ as an upper error bound, see \cref{fig:FS_scaling}(C).
+In this case, the extrapolated magnetization $m_{\infty}=0.663\pm0.010$ overestimates the exact value by $11\%$, but still improves a linear\hyp in\hyp $q$ fitting of all data.
+We therefore find that with the cluster sizes accessible via the \gls{VCA}+\gls{MPS} ansatz, it is possible to estimate values for local observables in the thermodynamic limit to a very high precision, even without exploring all possible variational parameters within \gls{VCA}.
+As a final remark, we note that the constructed fitting procedure is only based on the fact that corrections in the order parameter generated by fixing variational parameters can exhibit different functional dependencies when scaling the system size.
+Thus, while this approach is generally applicable, it cannot establish absolute error bars, as long as the explicit extrapolation functions are unknown.